fofr/paulhayes.photography/source/_posts/photos/an-autumn-day.md

   - forest
   - wakehurst-place
   - landscape
+  - shortlisted
 ---

 Late afternoon at Wakehurst Place.
+Shortlisted in Landscape Photographer of the Year 2016, in the “[Adult classic view](http://www.take-a-view.co.uk/2016-award-winners/)”&nbsp;category.
+It narrowly missed out on the final selection.